grandadmiral-thrawn/metQC/_posts/2015-02-03-min_max_checks.markdown

 | VANMET | 350 | 260| 2014-05-19 | 2015-02-03 |
 | VANMET | 450 | 260| 2014-05-19 | 2015-02-03 |

-The tables that follow describe histogrammed results generated for each station, each height, and each air temperature, but do not address the aspirated air temperature.
-The histograms were generated using 5 evenly spaced bins.
+The tables that follow describe results generated for a few stations.
+I did not address here the aspirated sensors for air temperature.
+After bring in, merging, and [filtering outliers](#outliers), I computed a basic set of metrics, and fed them into histograms to create probability distributions to exemplify and compare the behaviors of each set.

+  * date-time for the daily date
+  * maximums on the daily
+  * minimums on the daily
+  * maximums on the five minutes (max of five minute means for a day)
+  * minimums on the five minutes (min of five minute means for a day)
+  * difference between corresponding daily and five minute maxes (absolute value difference)
+  * difference between corresponding daily and five minute minimums (absolute value difference)
+  * percent of difference between the daily max and the daily mean
+  * percent of difference between the max of the five minute means for the day and the mean of five minute means for the day
+  * percent of difference between the daily min and the daily mean
+  * percent of difference between the minimum of the daily five minute means and the daily mean

+<a id="outliers"></a> When generating histograms, I used 5 evenly spaced bins.
 In some cases, one or two values which were clearly erroneous for either of the two data sets were removed as they greatly skewed the distribution.
 When this removal fell well into the realm of impossibility, I noted the date and value and then removed it.
-When it was potentially questionable, I noted it for further exploration (see the [PRIMET maximums](#primetmax) ).
+When it was potentially questionable, I noted it for further exploration (see the [PRIMET maximums](#atmax) for an example).

-Additionally, I independently validated 3 randomly selected indices (which correspond to dates) of observations in several of the five minute data set versus what is being reported on the Portal.
-These indices were selected using a random number generator from 0 to the number of observations for each station.
-The times of minimum and times of maximum daily temperature come from METDAT off of the daily (440) table.

-CENMET 150 : DIFFERENCES BETWEEN FIVE-MINUTE MAX and DAILY MAX FOR AIR TEMPERATURE, RELATIVE HUMIDITY, and DEW POINT. <a id = "cenmetmax"></a>
+Additionally, I independently validated 3 randomly selected days by randomly selecting a row using a random number generator between the collected data and the daily data being reported on the Portal.
+I also checked that the times of minimum and times of maximums reported on Portal for the five minute observation were the same as the ones that encompassed the maximum (or minimum) daily variables taken from instantaneous measurements daily temperature come from METDAT off of the daily (440) table.
+The key problem I found in this was that observations between 23:55 PM and Midnight could get assigned to the wrong time stamp, due to the timing discrepancy between the 2400 as midnight method versus the 0000 as midnight method.
+Although I initially thought I had found an example of this, I was incorrect; however, it did open my eyes to the fact that this error could exist, and would result in the daily minimum or maximum value being cast to the prior day, should it not be taken using the daily synopsis technique.
+In short, this is an inconsistency between the two methods that will not be resolved unless the TmStamp is reformated in either the newer or older data sets.

+* ** Note: ** When calculating the average difference between the daily mean value and the daily max or min value, I used the median rather than the statistical mean, as often one outlier that I could not immediately determine if real or incorrect would skew the distribution too much.

+AIR TEMPERATURE MAXIMUMS <a id = "atmax"></a>
 ----------------

-#### AIR TEMPERATURE
+Here are a few examples of air temperature maximums, collected from the four sensors on CENMET:

+At the 150 m height, AIRCEN01:

 * ** Overview: ** 153 values collected

 * ** Maximum difference ** 0.51 C on 2014-09-09

 * The daily maximum temperatures are on average 70.71 percent greater than the mean temperature for the day as calculated on the daily summary
 * The five-minute maximum temperatures are on average 68.6 percent greater than the mean temperature for the day as calculated as the mean of all the five minute temperatures

-* ** Note: ** the above "averages" are actually medians to remove outlier effect
+* Tables like this contain the boundaries of the grouping bins in a histogram, the count of the values encompassed by that bin, and the percent of the total values in that bin.
+The below would be read as "forty-four percent of all differences between the daily measurement of maximum temperature and the maximum of the five minute mean fell within a window of less than 0.1 degrees C"

 | BIN EDGES | NUMBER OF VALUES | PERCENT OF VALUES |
 |--------|--------|------|